-We also have a strong background in the identification of tree species used by bats and have completed numerous habitat assessments and mist net surveys for the Indiana bat and northern long-eared bat throughout the eastern United States.
-Apogee specializes in complex projects that can span multiple states and requires coordiantion with mutiple state and federal agencies.
+We also have a strong background in the identification of tree species used by bats and have completed numerous habitat assessments for the Indiana bat and northern long-eared bat throughout the eastern United States.
+Apogee specializes in complex projects that can span multiple states and requires coordination with multiple state and federal agencies.

-The rusty patched bumble bees (Bombus affinis) common name is derived from a rust-colored patch on the dorsal side (top) of the second middle abdominal segment of worker bees and males (queen does not display this coloration).
-The rusty patched bumble bee is a native bumble bee species and was once common and distributed throughout the east and upper Midwest of the United States.
-However, several factors such as, the accidental spread of pests and diseases by the commercial bumble bee industry, habitat destruction or alteration, pesticides, invasive species, natural pest or predator population cycles, and climate change are believed to have played a role in its decline from much of its historic range in recent years.
+The rusty patched bumble bee (Bombus affinis) is a native bumble bee species and was once common and distributed throughout the east and upper Midwest of the United States.
+However, several factors, such as the accidental spread of pests and diseases by the commercial bumble bee industry, habitat destruction or alteration, pesticides, invasive species, natural pest or predator population cycles, and climate change are believed to have played a role in its decline from much of its historic range in recent years.
 After a petition filed in 2013 to list the species as endangered, the U.S. Fish and Wildlife Service (USFWS) finalized the ruling and gave the rusty patched bumble bee endangered status under the Endangered Species Act (ESA) as of January 2017.
-Currently, the USFWS Midwest Regional office is developing survey protocols and habitat recommendations which should be ready this spring.

-Apogee has an experienced aquatic ecology staff capable of providing a broad array of aquatic services, including benthic macroinvertebrate sampling and identification, stream habitat assessments and restoration, and freshwater fish and mussle surveys.
+Apogee has an experienced aquatic ecology staff capable of providing a broad array of aquatic services, including benthic macroinvertebrate sampling and identification, stream habitat assessments, and freshwater fish and mussel surveys.

 Our ecologists are knowledgeable in the identiﬁcation of aquatic organisms including threatened and endangered species and are experienced in the methodologies applied in aquatic ecological studies.
 Our senior aquatic ecologist is certified by the Society for Freshwater Science (SFS; formally NABS) to identify Ephemeroptera, Plecoptera, and Trichoptera (EPT), and Chironomidae to the genus level.
 We have an extensive variety of equipment used for aquatic sampling including backpack electroshockers, seins, macroinvertebrate sampling equipment, boats and SCUBA equipment.